Knaak53/xrp/README.md

 not yet

 ## 5. Credits
-https://github.com/kanersps for a lot od code snippets
+https://github.com/kanersps for a lot of code snippets